rublen/qna/README.md

 #### API
 ###### General information
-- http://104.248.89.162/oauth/applications - creating an app for using QnA as OAuth2 provider
+- http://104.248.89.162/oauth/applications - create an app for using QnA as OAuth2 provider (available only for admin users)
 - The base endpoint is: http://104.248.89.162
 - All endpoints return a JSON object
 ###### Endpoints